gautham-u-hegde/devops-sandbox/README.md

-# devops-sandbox
+# DevOps Sandbox
-My first DevOps practice repo
+This is my first Git practice repository.